A brief critique of Queer Theology

 Granted, the existence of night and day does not outlaw the existence of dusk, but the use of binaries within creation should steer us away from treating the binaries of male and female as mere repressive social constructs.
 They are, in fact, important narrative aspects within the Scriptures.
 With its hands tied by its agenda, therefore, queer theology should be critiqued as a useless and damaging hermeneutic which is committed to a reading of the text which minimises important narrative aspects within the Scriptures.

-Speaking of Christians who identify as gay, Yarhouse claimed ‘identity and behaviour came first, and their beliefs and values had to be adjusted to them’ and this also seems to be the case within queer theology.
-The ideology drives the hermeneutic and the theological outcomes.
-We should state that it is beneficial for us to engage with our bias, and allow the Scriptures to challenge our preconceptions.
+Speaking of Christians who identify as gay, Yarhouse claims ‘identity and behaviour came first, and their beliefs and values had to be adjusted to them’ and this also seems to be the case within queer theology.
+The ideology drives the theological outcomes.
+Clearly, it is beneficial for us to engage with our bias and allow the Scriptures to challenge our preconceptions.
 In contrast, queer theology puts a predetermined bias in place and only reads the Scriptures through it.

-We have explored two key distinctive features of queer theology.
-Although its broadness and unity of purpose allows queer theology to reach a wide range of people, there are obvious tensions at its heart.
+I have explored two key distinctive features of queer theology.
+Although its broadness and unity of purpose enables queer theology to reach a wide range of people, there are obvious tensions at its heart.
 The more conservative wing fails in its task of providing an exegetical foundation to celebrate same-sex relationships, and the more liberal side tends to disregard Scripture.

 Unfortunately, queer theology has itched the ears (2 Timothy 4:3) of many in the West.
 As a result of its success and the changes in Western society, it may also mean that queer theology will have to remodel itself if it wants to remain a countercultural movement which ‘queers’ boundaries and has a so called ‘prophetic edge.'
 Through its success, therefore, queer theology may have sown the seeds of its demise.
 This demise could come about as it is harder to thrive as a counter-cultural movement when the Western culture has changed to become increasingly accepting of LGBT relationships.